congnguyenhuuksocial/venus/assignment/vocabulary_quiz.md

     - **Type:** One-to-Many
 ---

-Below is the PlantUML code for a C4 model to illustrate the Real-Time Quiz system.
-The C4 model is structured across different layers, focusing on **Context**, **Container**, and **Component** diagrams.

 ### **C4 Context Diagram**
 This diagram gives an overview of the system, its users, and external systems.